prrandrade/MoqExtensions.HttpResponseMessage/README.md

 ### Next Steps

 - [X] Version 1.0.0 on Nuget
-- [x] Add custom requests when creating a mock
+- [X] Add custom requests when creating a mock
+- [X] Add parameter for testing when a HttpClient is Disposable (parameter `verifiableDispose`)